-Cicero begins by admiring the Consul Marcus Regulus, who fought against the Carthaginians in the first Punic war.
+Cicero begins by admiring the Consul Marcus Regulus, who fought against the Carthaginians in the first Punic War.
 Cicero tells us about Regulus maintaining his spirit even when he was captured and undergoing torture by Rome’s most hated enemy at the time.
-Not one of his traits; authority, honour, resolution, virtue, not in short, his soul suffered the torment; ‘for a soul with the guard and retinue of so many virtues, never surely could be taken, though his body was made captive.’
+Not one of his traits namely; authority, honour, resolution, virtue, nor his soul suffered the torment; ‘for a soul with the guard and retinue of so many virtues, never surely could be taken, though his body was made captive.’

 Those that doubt that virtue cannot aid in those sorts of situations in helping to maintain our wellbeing Cicero has this to say to them:

 “Thou knowest not, foolish man, thou knowest not what power virtue possesses; thou only usurpest the name of virtue; thou art a stranger to her influence”

 Virtue and Fortune

 The virtuous man who is consistent with himself will be happier than the man who hopes that fortune will go his own way.
 If I was to argue for virtue, this would be my argument:

 - Fortune by its nature is external, tangible and conditional and as fortune manifests as events it’s often beyond our control that’s why it’s also called luck.

 - Virtue in contrast is internal, intangible and unconditional, it’s a set of principles adopted by nothing else but one’s mind and as virtue is in the province of mind it’s within our control.

 Therefore virtue is immune to the dictates of fortune.
 The word virtue, reading Cicero and Stoic literature, encompasses more than the colloquial definition of a high standard of “moral excellence” they are personality traits, ethical practise and attitude which toughens the mind.

 On hoping for fortune to go our way